1. Home

-A figure of speech in which a word or phrase can be understood in two ways, especially when one meaning is risqué.
-Double entendre is sometimes hyphenated and sometimes italicized.
-See also:
+A double entendre is a figure of speech in which a word or phrase can be understood in two ways, especially when one meaning is risqué.
+Also called innuendo.

 • "While many mento songs are about traditional 'folksong' subjects, from political commentary to simple day-to-day life, a disproportionately large number of the songs are 'bawdy songs,' often featuring poorly-veiled (and delightfully funny) sexual double-entendres.
 Popular mento songs include references to 'Big Bamboo,' 'Juicy Tomatoes,' 'Sweet Watermelon,' and so on."